learn-co-curriculum/dsc-git-branches/README.md

 ## Explain Switching Branches with `git checkout`

-In order to start making changes on your new branch, you need to "checkout" or move into the `add-rainbow-background` branch, so that `git` knows that all commits made apply to only that branch.
-You can move between branches with `git checkout <branch name>`.
+In order to start making changes on your new branch, you need to "check it out."
+After checking a branch out, your commits will be added to that branch's history.
+You move between branches with `git checkout <branch name>`.

 > **PROTIP**: You can create and checkout a new branch in one command using:
 > `git checkout -b new-branch-name`.
 That will both create the branch
-> `new-branch-name` and move into it by checking
+> `new-branch-name` and move into it by checking it out.
-> it out.

 If you are currently on `add-rainbow-background`, you can move back to `master` with `git checkout master`.
 You can also type `git checkout -` in order to move back to the previous branch.

+When you add commits to a branch, you can see the history of the commits by typing `git log --graph`.
+The `git log` command displays the history of commits for the branch you're on.
+The `--graph` "flag" tells `git` to make it pretty, like a timeline.
+You can use "Space" to page down the history of commits.
+Use `q` to exit.

 To make sure that you don't lose work, you should make sure all your changes are committed before you switch branches.
 If you're doing work in